thuynt46/thuynt46/README.md

-- 👋 Hi, I’m Nguyen Thu Thuy
+- 👋 Hi, I'm Yarnie
+-  ✨ I’m super skinny Atlantis person 🧜

 <!---
 thuynt46/thuynt46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.